-When setting up a business, it is always sensible to draw up a shareholder agreement in order to regulate the way your business is run.
-In addition to setting out plans for your business operations, it can also be useful when it comes to settling disputes if things go wrong.
+When setting up a business, it is always sensible to draw up a shareholder agreement in order to regulate the way your business is run and the relationship between the shareholders.
+In addition to setting out plans for your business operations, it can also be crucial when it comes to settling disputes if things go wrong.

-Our Corporate team have assisted both public and private companies with shareholder agreements.
-We are able to draft your shareholder agreements and Articles of Association as required.
+Our Corporate team have assisted many clients with shareholder agreements.
+We are able to agreements and Articles of Association as required.

-Articles of Association are public documents that are freely available to view on the internet.
+Articles of Association are public documents that are freely available to view on the internet at Companies House.
 They deal with such matters as:

 Directors, Powers and Duties

 However, a Shareholder Agreement is a private document that can contain material which also features in the Articles.
 It contains details of discreet information such as the amount each shareholder will invest, voting arrangements, classes of shares held and dividend policies.

 Businesses may find it easier to settle disputes if they have a shareholder agreement rather than relying solely on the Articles of Association.
 It is always preferable to have both in place in order to ensure your business continues to run smoothly.